-Faecal Microbiota Transplants (FMT), or ‘poo transplants’ as they are more commonly known, may sound nauseating to some.
+Intestinal Microbiota Transfer (IMT) also known as Faecal Microbiota Transplants (FMT), or more simply ‘poo transplants’ as they are more commonly known, may sound nauseating to some.
 Yet this unconventional treatment is a highly effective way of treating recurrent infections of Clostridium difficile and restoring a healthy gut microbiota.

 Clostridium difficile, or C. difficile, is a bacterium that can infect the gut and cause severe disease.

 As many as 1 in 30 of us have C. difficile in our gut.